- 206Shares

 I gave different options for people trying to avoid grains, dairy, starches, and nuts.

-For some reason, this tastes like a lemon twinkie with strawberries.
 Also, if you are not a lemon lover, or just want a more traditional shortcake, then swap the lemon extract with vanilla extract, and leave out the lemon zest.

-This recipe was adapted from my Quick Paleo English Muffin recipe that is also on this site at: Quick Paleo English muffins.
+This recipe was adapted from my Quick Paleo English Muffin recipe that is also on this site at Quick Paleo English muffins.

-Recipe and directions are in the recipe box at the bottom of the page.
+The recipe and directions are in the recipe box at the bottom of the page.

 Recipe and Directions: